 The Etruscans

-The Etruscans were the first winemakers in Italy, and they played a key role in spreading wine culture across the western world.
+The Etruscans were among the earliest winemakers in Italy and played a pivotal role in spreading wine culture throughout the western Mediterranean.

-Our vineyards in Umbria, are in the centre of what was the cradle of Etruscan civilisation, Eturia.
+Our vineyards in Umbria, are in the centre of what was the cradle of Etruscan civilisation, Etruria.
 For the Etruscans, wine symbolised civilisation, well-being and sacredness and played a central role in both daily life and their spiritual view of the world.
-The Etruscans were among the first peoples of ancient Italy to develop advanced viticulture, influencing winemaking practices in other civilisations that inherited many of their techniques and traditions.
+The Etruscans were among the earliest peoples of ancient Italy to develop sophisticated viticulture, influencing the winemaking practices of later civilizations and leaving a legacy that endures to this day.

 Viticulture was a fundamental economic activity for the Etruscans, who cultivated vines on a large scale and produced wine that was exported throughout the Mediterranean.
 The widespread diffusion of Etruscan wine is evidenced by the discovery of wine amphorae and tools related to winemaking in various regions.